 - 1 to 2 cloves garlic, very finely chopped

 - 1/4 cup fish sauce

-- 1 teaspoon chili-garlic sauce (or more to taste)
+- 1/2 to 1 teaspoon sriracha (or more to taste)

-Place the meat mixture in a serving dish.
-Divide the salad mixture between six dinner plates.
-Top each salad serving with a cup of cooked rice and garnish around the edges with the cucumber slices.
-Each diner should top the rice with the a portion of the pork and drizzle the Nuoc Cham over the top.
+- To serve, divide the salad mixture between four dinner plates.
+Top each with a portion of cooked rice and garnish around the edges with cucumber and tomato.

 - Spoon a serving of pork over the rice, then drizzle with the Nuoc Cham.
 Pass the remaining Nuoc Cham at the table.